Mobile App Marketing: KPIs & Metrics for Maximizing Your App Revenue

 Most users check on apps ratings and reviews before making a decision whether to download an app or not.
 This, therefore, makes ratings to be one of the most important mobile app KPIs.
 So when checking for the performance of your mobile app, ensure you check the ratings of users.
 Positive ratings and reviews show that users are contented with your application.

-There are also essential metrics that can help you maximize your mobile app revenue.
-This app marketing guide has classified the metrics into three categories for easy analysis.
+There are also essential metrics that can help you maximize your mobile app revenue. app marketing guide has classified the metrics into three categories for easy analysis.
 These categories include;

 - User Information metrics